KrushnaKharat/QuizModule/README.md

 ## 🚀 Features

 - User and Admin authentication
-- Admin dashboard for managing users, courses, topics, and questions
+- Admin dashboard for managing users, courses, topics and questions
 - Assign courses to users
 - Users can view and attempt quizzes only for assigned courses
 - Score tracking and attempt limits